- Browse latest offers on 2 campsites in Switzerland

 Daytime temperatures usually reach 22°C in Bern, Switzerland in July, falling to 12°C at night.

 How sunny is it in Switzerland in July?

 There are normally 8 hours of bright sunshine each day in Bern, Switzerland in July - that's 49% of daylight hours.

 Does it rain in Switzerland in July?

 There are usually 15 days with some rain in Bern, Switzerland in July and the average monthly rainfall is 95mm.

 Metric (°C / mm) | Imperial (°F / inches)

 Switzerland sunrise & sunset times for July 2021

-Browse the sunrise & sunset times for Switzerland in July 2021.
-Select a month to view Switzerland sunrise & sunset times for the next twelve months.
-The Switzerland sunrise & sunset times shown below are for Bern.
+Browse the sunrise and sunset times for Switzerland in July 2021.
+Select a month to view Switzerland sunrise & sunset times for the next 12 months.
+The Switzerland sunrise and sunset times shown below are for Bern.

 |Date||Sunrise times||Sunset times|